libbitcoin/libbitcoin-explorer/README.md

   </disabledPackageSources>
   <activePackageSource>
     <!-- "ActivePackageSource" points to the currently active source.
-    Speciying "(Aggregate source)" as the source value would imply that all the current package sources except for the disabled ones are active. -->
+    Specifying "(Aggregate source)" as the source value would imply that all the current package sources except for the disabled ones are active. -->
     <add key="All" value="(Aggregate source)"  />
   </activePackageSource>